 My family story begins with my paternal grandmother, Bertha, traveling from Ireland with her brother, Daniel, on the Titanic that fatal night of April 15, 1912.
 Both in their 20’s, my grandmother was able to get in one of the last lifeboats but tragically her brother drowned, and this will be part of our family story for generations.
 My grandmother was a woman of deep faith and passed her faith on to our family.
 My dad worked in a factory in Detroit and my mother cared for all seven of us children.
 From eldest Pat, Dick, myself, Danny, Mike, Patrick, and Tim; my sister and older brother are already in heaven.
-Our family has been blessed with many amazing in-laws, nieces and nephew and grand-nieces and nephews.
+Our family has been blessed with many amazing in-laws, nieces, nephews, cousins, grand-nieces and nephews.
 We grew up in Allen Park, Michigan where my mother lived until her death at the grand age of 87.
 My parents were Irish, Catholic, loving and altruistic.
 My dad was a union man, advocating and participating in demonstrations for workers’ rights; my mother advocated for those in need physically or emotionally in our neighborhood and beyond.
 When she was in her 80’s, she was learning the computer, writing letters to the editor against the war in Iraq and still assisting at the polls during elections.

 As siblings, we all chose professions of service and advocacy, following the example of our parents who continue to be with us in spirit every year as we gather for our family reunion.
 I flew to Boston to enter religious life at the age of 18 and never had the comfort of living near them again, until my father’s two year prognosis for recurring cancer.
 No matter where I lived through the years in Boston, Ireland, Taiwan, Tanzania or California, every Sunday my dad wrote a letter to me with family news and visited me in Taiwan and Tanzania.
 My mother was afraid to fly, so missed these memorable cultural experiences.
 I am most grateful that I was able to live near my family during the last years of my parent’s lives and be with them and family when they took their last breaths.
 My mother and I were best friends and her last words to me were: “When you need me, I will be here,” gently touching her heart.
 To this day, remembering my mother’s loving blessing evokes both tears and deep down consolation.